The Captivating Energy of Art is a Healing Affair - Article Banner

 Alfred Percy Sinnett Portrait Art Drawing by author Bien

-Here’s another piece of this puzzle: I had mentioned earlier that for decades, I was consumed with ancient manuscripts and rare books.
-So, naturally, while drawing, I’d listen intently to the subject’s centuries–old writings and history online, through the book-to-audio mode (Worldwide Library Archives).
+Here’s another piece of this puzzle: I mentioned earlier that ancient manuscripts and rare books have occupied my time for decades.
+So, naturally, while drawing, I’d listen intently to the subject’s centuries-old writings and history online through the book-to-audio mode (Worldwide Library Archives).

-Faithfully, I trusted my own “I can do it” attitude as I hinted at earlier.
+Faithfully, as mentioned earlier, I trusted my “I can do it” attitude.
 It’s as if I am making a “how-to guide” to teach this skill to you.

 bar